The Employment Law Review: Mexico

 i Reform to the FLL

-Currently there are several amendment bill proposals relating to the FLL in discussion in Congress, which aim to establish more rigorous conditions for valid outsourcing structures.
-The reason behind such amendment bills seeks that all companies comply with all their corresponding employment and social security obligations, including the mandatory payment of employees' profit sharing (i.e., PTU).
+Currently there is one amendment bill proposal relating to the FLL in discussion in Congress, which aims to establish more rigorous conditions for valid outsourcing structures.
+The reason behind this amendment bill is that all companies comply with all their corresponding employment and social security obligations, including the mandatory payment of employee profit-sharing.

-The amendment bills will aim to strengthen the fact that outsourcing employment structures shall only be valid if the contracting party agrees the provision of specialised services with the contractor, which do not constitute activities pertaining to the contracting party's corporate purposes; otherwise, outsourcing structures might be challenged and may ultimately be considered to be illegal and, therefore, economic penalties and potential criminal actions might be imposed on the parties.
+The amendment bill will aim to strengthen the fact that outsourcing employment structures shall only be valid if the contracting party agrees with the contractor on the provision of specialist services, which do not constitute activities pertaining to the contracting party's corporate purposes; otherwise, outsourcing structures might be challenged and may ultimately be considered to be illegal and, therefore, economic penalties and potential criminal actions might be imposed on the parties.
+In terms of the foregoing, insourcing employment structures might potentially be prohibited if the legal entities incorporated within a business do not justify their specialist corporate purposes pursuant to the services to be provided in favour of the legal entity that holds the business's profits.

-In that regard, Congress has invoked an open parliament to perform a more rigorous discussion between the business sector and unions, which is likely to take place within the first months of 2020.
+In that regard, Congress has invoked an open parliament to perform a more rigorous discussion between the business sector and unions, which is likely to take place within the first months of 2021, especially to reach an agreement with respect to the limits to be applied to the payment of employee profit-sharing.

 Basics of entering into an employment relationship